 To understand why the above has been excluded from the ambit of the TPG, one should keep in mind the circumstances under which the TPG was enacted.
 While the NITI Aayog and the Board of Governors have been working on regulating telemedicine for some time now, the release of the TPG was expedited in light of the COVID-19 pandemic.
-The guidelines are geared primarily towards providing guidance on the process of consulting remotely rather than the regulation of the consulting platforms themselves.
+3The guidelines are geared primarily towards providing guidance on the process of consulting remotely rather than the regulation of the consulting platforms themselves.

-2 (2009) 3SCC 1.
+^{2 (2009) 3}SCC 1.

-Sanchita Sharma, Telemedicine set to transform healthcare in a post COVID-19 world, Hindustan Times, available at: www.hindustantimes.com/cities/telemedicine-set-to-transformhealthcare-in-a-post-covid-world/story-j79r1yEDFxYaE4nlcFNL3I.html, last accessed on January 28, 2023.
+3 Sanchita Sharma, Telemedicine set to transform healthcare in a post COVID-19 world, Hindustan Times, available at: www.hindustantimes.com/cities/telemedicine-set-to-transformhealthcare-in-a-post-covid-world/story-j79r1yEDFxYaE4nlcFNL3I.html.